dchaley/tensorflow-2.8.4-redux/README.md

 ## Building the container

-Follow the process in the [TensorFlow README](https://github.com/dchaley/tensorflow-2.8.4-redux/tree/master/tensorflow/tools/dockerfiles), like so:
+Follow the process in the [TensorFlow README](https://github.com/dchaley/tensorflow-2.8.4-redux/tree/master/tensorflow/tools/dockerfiles), like so.

+Make sure you build on an x86_64 architecture if you plan to run on normal GCP instances.

 ```
 # From the project root,